pdylanross/mksrc.py/README.md

 - Get the files
 - Edit mksrc.conf and set UEVersionSelector to point towards your version selector.
 For Launcher installed versions this is in %path-to-unreal%/Launcher/Engine/Binaries/Win64/UnrealVersionSelector.exe.
 For source built versions it's %path-to-unreal%/Engine/Binaries/Win64/UnrealVersionSelector.exe.
 Make sure to include the exe in the path.
 - Navigate to your root project folder (wherever your .uproject is) in your command line environment of choice and run mksrc.py -sp.
+- If, for some reason, your project PCH isn't named the same thing as your project, then you'll need to change that in mksrc.conf.
+Keep in mind that running mksrc.py -sp will overwrite that change.

 ##Templates